Todd Gibbons

 Scenescapes

-On this project, I worked with a Mac software company called Amuse to port their successful MacOS app My Living Desktop to iOS.
-This resulted in a series of five apps called Scenescapes which, like their Mac predecessor, presented calming, atmospheric video loops to transport the user to relaxing spaces.
+I worked with a Mac software company called Amuse to port their successful MacOS app My Living Desktop to iOS.
+This resulted in a series of five apps called Scenescapes which, like their Mac predecessor, presented calming, atmospheric video loops to transport the user to relaxing environments.

-Amuse produced the source video for these apps and I wrote the code with Objective-C (this was before the introduction of Swift.)
-The app shipped with sample content, and I used the Storekit API to enable in-app purchases for unlocking the rest of the content.
+Amuse produced the video for these apps and I wrote the code with Objective-C, as this was before the introduction of Swift.
+The app shipped as a trial version with limited content, and I used the Storekit API to allow the user to make in-app purchases to unlock the rest of the content.

 This project involved heavy use of Apple’s AVFoundation framework.
-The biggest challenge I encountered and overcame was finding a way to get AVPlayer to allow for seamless video loops without any skipping- something it was not designed to do.
+The biggest challenge in completing this was finding a way to get AVPlayer to allow for seamless video looping without any skipping a thte loop point- something it was not designed to do (at least back then!)
 This series of apps was first released in 2013 and two of them are still available on the app store.

 Entangled